wish-no/Python_lect_repo/README.md

 # Python_lect_repo

-This is a repo for learning purposes
+This is a repo for learning purpose.
+Will be removed soon